-When a cybersecurity threat is present, ICS are at risk of failing; something that would have significant impacts on your plant and possibly also on society and the environment.
+When a cyber security threat is present, ICS are at risk of failing which has significant impacts on your plant, society and the environment.

-In addition to those attacks pictured in the graphic above, a more recent malware, called Triton, has also been discovered to specifically attack industrial control systems.
-Because of this, it has become more important than ever that organization implement an effective ICS cybersecurity program.
+In addition to those attacks pictured in the graphic above, a more recent malware, called Triton, was discovered to specifically attack industrial control systems.
+Because of this, it is important than ever for organizations to implement an effective ICS cybersecurity program.

-Whether your organization is implementing cybersecurity for compliance reasons, or installing a system because the growing cyber threat to ICS has become a serious concern, or looking to update and improve your anti-malware defenses with the most modern technology, you're likely to run into some organizational challenges.
+Whether your organization is implementing cyber security for compliance reasons, installing a security system because the growing cyber threat to ICS has become a serious concern, or looking to update and improve your anti-malware defenses with the most modern technology, you're likely to run into some common organizational challenges.

-At Verve, we’ve worked with many industrial organizations in the implementation of our cybersecurity platform, the Verve Security Centre.
-In doing so, we’ve learned a lot about the organizational challenges that companies face when implementing a cybersecurity system or program for their ICS cybersecurity challenges.
+In working with many industrial organizations to implement the Verve Security Center (VSC), we’ve learned a lot about the organizational challenges that companies face when implementing a cyber security system or program for their ICS cyber security challenges.

 ICS vs. IT

-However, because ICS are now present between the controls and the actual equipment, there is now a cybersecurity risk present there as well.
+However, because ICS are now present between the controls and the equipment itself, a cyber security risk develops there as well.
 This means there is a need for some IT services to be part of the functioning of equipment and industrial assets.

-In most organizations, the IT team doesn’t do much talking to the process/operations department because they see this as all "machines and gears" which they don't have anything to do with.
-On the other hand, the operators in the process department probably don’t consider their job to have anything to do with IT.
+In most organizations, IT teams and process or operations departments lack collaboration because they see this as all "machines and gears" which IT is not concerned with, and vis versa, operators in the process department don’t consider their job function to be related to IT.
 So where does this leave the security of ICS?
-Well, because more organizations don't have a lot of personnel who can bridge the gap between operations and IT, usually somewhere trapped in the middle.
+Organizations that don't have a lot of personnel who can bridge the gap between operations and IT find themselves somewhere trapped in the middle.

-The final challenge we often see organization's facing when it comes to ICS security services is the justification of cost of a security system or platform.
-This happens for a variety of reasons.
+The final challenge we see organizations facing when it comes to ICS security services is the justification of cost of a security system or platform.
+This happens for a variety of reasons:

-First, making a case for investing money into ICS security can be a tough one because there are no direct profits to be gained from doing so.
-Instead, cybersecurity investments can only be measured in terms of the loss prevention, and who can say exactly what losses would have been incurred due to security threats had the money not been spent on the system?
+First, making a case for investing money into ICS security can be tough because there are no direct profits to be gained from doing so.
+Instead, cyber security investments can only be measured in terms of the loss prevention, and who can say exactly what losses would have been incurred due to security threats had the money not been spent on the system?